-&lt;sup>15 This list was provided to the participants in the frequency elicitation, to encourage consideration of potential consequences of a cyber attack against physical infrastructure.

-16 The entries in this table are quoted in whole from Government Accountability Office: 16-17.
+&lt;sup>15 This list was provided to the participants in the frequency elicitation, to encourage consideration of potential consequences of a other attack against physical infrastructure of potential consequences of a cyber attack against physical infrastructure.
+The entries in this table are quoted in whole from Government Accountability Office: 16-17.